 It’s like CSI, but the suspect is a microbe.

 Molecular epidemiologists “read” the DNA of bacteria to identify them.
 Twenty years ago, it might take years and cost millions of dollars to read all the DNA (the genome) in a single bacterium.
 Over the past decade, however, advances in DNA sequencing technology have made genome sequencing faster and less expensive.
 Today, we can sequence the entire genome of a single bacterium in about a day for about $100.

-But a single bacterium?
-Boring.belly button lint, etc.) into our DNA sequencing instruments just to marvel at what comes out the other side.
+With prices plummeting, many molecular geneticists like me have—with kid-like curiosity and delight—begun shoving heaps of gobbledygook (that’s a technical term for soil, poop, spit, produce, the contents of vacuum cleaners, belly button lint, etc.) into our DNA sequencing instruments just to marvel at what comes out the other side.

 What we’ve found is that there’s even more bacteria, and more kinds of bacteria, around us than we ever imagined.
 There are bacteria literally everywhere on Earth: in the soil, oceans, air (you’re breathing in bacteria right now), on our skin and in our guts.
 The diverse bacteria that live in-and-on our bodies are collectively referred to as the “human microbiome.”

 If we’re talking numbers of cells in the human body, there are far more of them than there are of us.